Table of Contents

 Definition of Active Immunity

-- T cells (cytotoxic T cells, helper T cells, memory T cells, and suppressor T cells), B cells (memory B cells and plasma cells), and antigen-presenting cells are engaged in active immunity (B cells, dendritic cells, and macrophages).
+- Cell types involved: Active immunity involves various types of immune cells, including T-cells (cytotoxic T cells, helper T cells, memory T cells, and suppressor T cells), B-cells (memory B cells and plasma cells), and antigen-presenting cells (B cells, dendritic cells, and macrophages).
+These cells work together to recognize and eliminate foreign antigens.

 Types of Active Immunity